 Getting The Installation Ready

-First of all, make sure that you've followed the Bolt Basics tutorial, as it introduces the fundaments of how Photon Bolt works.
 If you've already imported the samples package, you should get a project hierarchy similar to the one shown below, if not, go ahead, open the Wizard window at Bolt/Wizard menu, and install it.

 Create a new unity project and import the package, this will leave you with a directory structure like the image below.

-bolt package content after first import
+Bolt package content after first import

 Bolt package content after first import.

 This will setup all dependencies and our Aadvanced Sample project in place, that can be found in Assets/samples/AdvancedTutorial folder.
-From here, you can take a look at the contents of this folder:

 • art: with all models and materials used in the demo.